 If you or someone you know has been harmed by the Transvaginal Mesh, contact us immediately.
-The Law Firm of Leandros A. Vrionedes, P.C. is dedicated to helping individuals and their families harmed by the Transvaginal Mesh.
+The defective medical device lawyer of Leandros A. Vrionedes, P.C. is dedicated to helping individuals and their families harmed by the Transvaginal Mesh.
 We represent victims on a contingency basis and are only paid upon settlement or a verdict in your favor.

 Gadolinium is a contrast agent for MRI.
 Gadolinium, or gadodiamide, provides greater contrast between normal tissue and abnormal tissue in the brain and body.
 Gadolinium looks clear like water and is non-radioactive.
 After it is injected into a vein, Gadolinium accumulates in the abnormal tissue that may be affecting the body or head.
 Gadolinium causes these abnormal areas to become very bright (enhanced) on the MRI.
 This makes it very easy to see.
 Gadolinium is then rapidly cleared from the body by the kidneys.